iafisher/drill/README.md

 {
   "kind": "ShortAnswer",
-  "text": "Which English countess is regarded as the first computer programmer?", "answer": ["Ada Lovelace", "Lady Lovelace", "Ada, Countess of Lovelace"] }
+  "text": "Which English countess is regarded as the first computer programmer?", "answer": "Ada Lovelace"
+}
 ```

 The `kind` field defaults to `"ShortAnswer"` so it is optional here.
-The `text` field is the text of the question, and the `answer` field is an array of acceptable answers.
-It can also be a single string.
+The `text` field is the text of the question, and the `answer` field is the correct answer, as a string.

 ## Unordered list questions